Things to Know Before Commencing Civil Litigation in Singapore

 How civil litigation can be started?

-A person can initiate the procedure by having a law firm in Singapore to issue a summon to the opposite party.
+A person can initiate the procedure by having a law firm in Singapore to issue a Writ of summons to the opposite party.

 An alternative way of dispute resolution

-Considering the time and cost involved, the parties often prefer to settle the matter out of court as an alternative solution.
-Moreover, this is also a desirable way of dispute resolution as it saves both the parties from undesirable public attention.
+Considering the time and cost involved, parties often prefer to settle the matter out of court as an alternative solution.
+Moreover, this is also a desirable way of dispute resolution as it saves both the parties from acrimonious litigation and maybe even undesirable public attention.

 A case in court also affects the life of parties involved thereby making it a highly undesirable way to solve differences.
 On the other hand, coming to a mutually beneficial out-of-court settlement saves time, money and relations.

 As mentioned in the previous section, litigation may lead to increased costs.
-Therefore, we advise alternative solutions where possible.
+Therefore, our contract disputes lawyer advises alternative solutions where possible.
 Generally, when the amount of claim is less than $20,000.
 Additionally, civil law in Singapore has set some lower limits for the claim.
 Based on this, the courts are given the power to commence hearings, as below.

 If the amount is below $60,000, the case is to be taken to the Magistrate’s Court.